 - 1 pound tomatillos, hulled and washed

-- 1 cup cucumber, peeled, seeded, and chopped (approximately 1 medium cucumber)
+- 1 cup cucumbers, peeled, seeded, and chopped (approximately 1 medium cucumber)

 - 1/4 cup fresh cilantro, chopped

-- 1/2 cup chicken or vegetable stock, preferably homemade
+- 1/2 cup chicken or vegetable stock, either homemade or low-sodium

 - 1 cup water

 - Preheat the broiler and place an oven rack in the top position.
 Line a baking sheet with foil.
 Broil the tomatillos, garlic and jalapeno (if using) on the baking sheet for 5 minutes.
 Keep an eye on the vegetables while they're broiling to make sure they don't burn.
 Turn the ingredients over and broil for another 5 minutes.
 The tomatillos should be brown in spots and will have started releasing juices.
 Remove from the oven.

 - Add the tomatillos, garlic, jalapeno, cucumber, shallot, cilantro, stock, lime juice, salt and water to a blender.
 Pit the avocado and scoop the flesh into the blender as well.
 Puree until very smooth.

 - Pour the soup into a large bowl, cover, and refrigerate for at least 2 hours before serving to allow to flavors to blend.